 - Proclaim in effect the Pay Transparency Act, 2018, which would mean job postings must include pay ranges and large employers must track gender and diversity wage gaps.

-Use a nonprofit sector lens when making changes to employment laws and regulations.
+Consult the nonprofit sector when making changes to employment laws and regulations

 Advocate for the Government of Canada to:

 - Expand women workers’ access to Employment Insurance maternity and parental leave benefits by reducing the EI benefit waiting period to zero weeks, reducing the number of hours required to qualify for benefits, and increasing the benefit rate from 55 percent

 - Promote gender equity by implementing a universal child care program and recognizing the value of the (women majority) nonprofit sector’s contributions to society and the economy